Liberty University College of Osteopathic Medicine has a variety of student organizations to meet the interests, needs and desires, of all students.

 The officers elected for the OMS-3 class shall serve as the officers for the class during the OMS-3 and OMS-4 years and will be elected during last month of the OMS-2 academic year.

-The Director for Student Services must first approve all extracurricular activities as well as recognize all on-campus and off-campus organizations that are identified with LUCOM.
+The Associate Director of Student Services must first approve all extracurricular activities, as well as, recognize all on-campus and off-campus organizations that are identified with LUCOM.
 Requests for permission for off campus speakers, student meetings or activities and other individual or group activities on campus should be made on forms provided by the Office of Student Services.

 The student chapter of the ACOFP

 objective is to advance the study of family practice in the field of osteopathic medicine and surgery.
 The organization works toward the advancement of family medicine and the family practitioner's role and scope of practice, the advancement of access to quality, patient centered, cost effective health care for the patient and the principles of preventive and primary care.
 The chapter recognizes the fact that the family practitioner is the backbone of modem medical practice.
 The Virginia Society of the ACOFP is the state division of the national organization and maintains a direct liaison with the LUCOM chapter.
 Membership in this organization entitles students to benefits such as seminars, educational programs, and financial support to various family practice conferences.